dagger/dagger/docs/current/guides/757394-use-service-containers.md

 Dagger's service containers have the following characteristics:

-- Each service container has its own network namespace and IP address
-- Each service container has a unique, deterministic DNS address
+- Each service container has a canonical, content-addressed hostname and an optional set of exposed ports
-- Service containers can expose ports and endpoints
-- Service containers can bind other containers as services
+- Service containers can bind to other containers as services

 Service containers come with the following built-in features: